givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by step - Big Compute.md

     -   Frame height: Set this to 300.
 This will render an output that is 300 pixels tall

-    -   Output filegroup: select the 3dsmax-output file group from the list\
+    -   Output filegroup: select the fgrp-3dsmax-output file group from the list\
         ![Under Job, fields are set to the previously defined settings.](images/Hands-onlabstep-bystep-BigComputeimages/media/image89.png "Job")

 7. Select the submit button to create the Pool and launch the render Job\
     ![Screenshot of the Submit button.](images/Hands-onlabstep-bystep-BigComputeimages/media/image90.png "Submit button")

-8. This will take you're the Jobs tab, with your new Job pre-selected\
+8. This will take you to the Jobs tab, with your new Job pre-selected\
     ![The Jobs tab displays on the Batch Labs desktop.
 Zero tasks are active.](images/Hands-onlabstep-bystep-BigComputeimages/media/image91.png "Batch Labs desktop, Jobs tab")

 9. It will take about 5 minutes for the Pool and the single VM to be provisioned.
 While you wait, it is worth understanding what is happening behind the scenes.
 The Batch will deploy the VM using an image that already contains 3ds Max, this saves tremendous startup time because installing 3ds Max as a startup task could take 20 minutes alone.
 Additionally, this particular image is pre-configured to use the licensing for 3ds Max that is provided in Azure by Microsoft.
 This means you do not need to acquire a license for the VM, nor setup your own licensing infrastructure.
 Instead, the cost of the license is rolled into the per hour fee associated with this Marketplace image.